SitePen/dstore/docs/DataModelling.md

 Method | Description
 ------ | -----------
 `checkForErrors(valueToValidate)` | This method can be overriden to provide custom validation functionality.
 This method should return an array of errors property.
-This can be return an empty array to indicate no errors were foudn.
+This can return an empty array to indicate no errors were found.
 `coerce(value)` | This method is responsible for coercing input values.
 The default implementation coerces to the provided type (for example, if the type was a `string`, any input values would be converted to a string).
 `setValue(value, parent)` | This method can be called by a put() method to set the value of the underlying property.
 This can be overriden to define a custom setter.